 March 9, 2008: The first Automated Transfer Vehicle (named Jules Verne) left for the International Space Station.
 This series of five cargo vehicles was not only used to bring cargo to the orbiting complex, but also was studied to improve future space mission design.
 For example, sensors were used in the last mission, Georges Lemaître, which deorbited in 2015.
 Scientists were interested in seeing how the spacecraft broke up as it re-entered the atmosphere, and planned to use the information for future landing vehicles.

 May 14, 2009: The Herschel and Planck space telescopes were brought into space together on an Ariane 5 rocket.
 Both observatories operated until 2013.
 Herschel, an infrared telescope, discovered molecular oxygen in space and also did studies of deuterium in the comet Hartley 2.
 The findings suggested some comets share the same kind of water as Earth.
 Planck mapped the cosmic microwave background, which is the leftover glow of the energy of the Big Bang.

-October 2018: The James Webb Space Telescope is expected to launch from the center.
+March 2021: Though its launch date has been pushed back several times, the James Webb Space Telescope is expected to launch from the center.
 The telescope is a next-generation successor to the Hubble Space Telescope, and will be most powerful in infrared wavelengths.
 JWST's mission is to uncover the origins of the universe, including when the first galaxies formed.
 The telescope is also able to examine exoplanets and perhaps probe the atmospheres of some of the closer and larger ones, which would be a huge boon to that field of science since atmospheric studies are mainly theoretical right now.